dillonHe/EasyEDA-Documents/Tutorial_Chinese/Simulation.md

 	![](images/image103.png)

-### 4.使用模块而不是子电路建立
+#### 4.Using .models instead of .subckts

 1. All three techniques can be used to attach .model statements to symbols in exactly the same way as .subckts but after placing the symbol in your schematic, you must use:

-	**Super menu > Miscellaneous > Edit Symbol...** to set the symbol’s Spice Prefix to the appropriate letter for the device model you are using.
+	**Super menu > Miscellaneous > Edit Symbol...** to set the symbol's Spice Prefix to the appropriate letter for the device model you are using.

 2. You also have to know the spice pin order for the type of .model statement you are using because, unlike .subckts, the .model statement does not show this explicitly.